web-at-berkeley/backend-project/README.md

 The Stanfurd student has built a very simple wrapper over 3D Eats' SQL database and has turned their SQL database into a NoSQL database.
 We have no idea why, but hey, we'll work with it.
 The endpoint provided by this student is `https://kcbrjk8zn4.execute-api.us-west-1.amazonaws.com/eat-food-uwu` and requires an API key which was already provided to you.
-The Stanfurd student for some reason paginated all the requests and limited the output to _at most_ 10 entries for each page.
+This student used the industry standard authorization header by taking in an `x-api-key` to verify usage.
+The Stanfurd student also for some reason paginated all the requests and limited the output to _at most_ 10 entries for each page.
 You asked the Stanfurd student for documentation but they only provided you with these scattered messages: